geelen/css-components-demo/README.md

 I'm calling this idea **Styled Elements** for the moment but want something catchier.
 It's got a few weird ideas in it, so bear with me.

-## Weird Idea #1 — Returning Elements
+## Weird Idea #1 — Generating Elements

-Only a HTML element can actually be _rendered_ to the DOM, and thus only a _real element_ can have styling.
-And, since tags often have their own styles, choosing a tag is partly a styling concern.
-So, I propose:
+Only a HTML element can actually be _rendered_ to the DOM, and thus only a _real HTML element_ can have styling.
+So, instead of using generic property-passing techniques like `className={x}` or `{...x}` (which work great for components), I propose something much more intertwined:

 ```jsx
 import { elem } from 'styled-elem'